Edit

 Echo cancellation

-It eliminates acoustic echo caused by the caller's voice echoing back into the microphone after being emitted from the speaker, ensuring clear communication.
+You can eliminate acoustic echo caused by the caller's voice echoing back into the microphone after being emitted from the speaker.
+Echo cancellation ensures clear communication.

 Noise suppression

-Improve the audio quality filtering out unwanted background noises such as typing, air conditioning, or street sounds.
-This technology ensures that the voice is crisp and clear, facilitating more effective communication.
+You can improve audio quality by filtering out unwanted background noises such as typing, air conditioning, or street sounds.
+This technology ensures that the voice is crisp and clear to facilitate more effective communication.

 You can configure the filter before and during a call.
 The currently available modes are Off, Auto, Low, and High.
-By default, this feature is set to High mode.
+By default, this feature is set to High.

-• Analog automatic gain control is a filter only available before a call.
+• Analog automatic gain control is a filter that's available only before a call.
 By default, this filter is enabled.

-• Digital automatic gain control is a filter only available before a call.
+• Digital automatic gain control is a filter that's available only before a call.
 By default, this filter is enabled.

-Music mode is a filter available before and during a call.
-Learn more about music mode here.
-Music mode only works on native platforms over 1n1 or group calls and doesn't work in 1:1 calls between native and web.
+Music mode is a filter that's available before and during a call.
+To learn more about music mode, see Music mode on Native Calling SDK.
+Music mode works only on native platforms over one-on-one or group calls.
+It doesn't work in one-to-one calls between native platforms and the web.
 By default, music mode is disabled.

 Prerequisites